Dennis Cometti: Awards and honours

 Cometti is a member of both the Melbourne Cricket Club and AFMA Halls of Fame.

-In October 2013, Cometti became the number one ticket holder of the Perth Wildcats.
+In October 2013, Cometti became the number one ticket holder of the Perth Wildcats professional basketball club.
 He held the position until September 2024.

-Dennis Cometti is the name of an Australian punk band, named in Cometti's honour.
+"Dennis Cometti" is the name of an Australian punk band named in Cometti's honour.

-Poet Mick Colliss performed a poem entitled "Centimetre Perfect" that paid tribute to Cometti on a 6NA, the radio station where Cometti got his start.
+The poet Mick Colliss performed a poem entitled "Centimetre Perfect" which paid tribute to Cometti on a 6NA, the radio station where Cometti had his start.

-Personal life

-Cometti was born in Geraldton, Western Australia, of Italian, English and French descent.
-He is married to Velia.
-They have two children: daughter Ricki (born 1979) and son Mark (born in 1983).
-Mark was a professional wrestler (The Outback Silverback) in Orlando, Florida, for six years.